 The Firearm Blog is on a mission to review as many of the Schmidt & Bender PM II Riflescopes as we can.
-In case you didn’t know PM is short for Police & Military as well as Competition.
+In case you didn’t know PM is short for Police & Military.
 Previously we had a look at the classic S&B 5-25×56 PM II with the LRR-Mil reticle, with a 5 power magnification range.
 An “oldtimer” still in young shape.

 Later this year we will review the High Power line of Schmidt & Bender, which consists of the 3-27×56 PM II and the 5-45×56 PM II.
 The High Power versions have an impressive 9 power magnification range.

 In this article, we’re going to take a closer look at the Schmidt & Bender 1-8×24 PM II ShortDot Dual CC.